happypandax/happypandax/docs/source/client.rst

 And that's the end of it.
 You've successfully received a message from the server.

 Sending a message is even easier.
-Just make sure it's valid ``JSON``, converted to bytes encoded in ``UTF-8`` and then gzip compressed before you send.
+Just make sure it's valid ``JSON``, converted to bytes encoded in ``UTF-8`` and lastly gzip compressed before you send.

 **Remember to suffix the message with the EOF tag so the server knows when your message is complete**.